California sheephead: Conservation status

 The California sheephead is considered a vulnerable species because of its high fishing rates off of the coast of Southern California.
 Usually most of the fish caught are the largest males, causing a shortage in males in the population and the subsequent morphogenesis of the largest females to males.
 This, in turn, creates a deficiency in the number of eggs produced and weakens the population in a particular fishing area.
 Male numbers seem typically low which also could result in sperm limitation for the species, with further male reduction, resulting in reduced reproductive output: males are readily targeted in the recreational spear fishery.
 Commercial and recreational fishing pressure has increased (there is also an artisanal sector), and this has caused catches to decline over the last decade.
 To control the catches of sheephead and prevent overfishing, the California Department of Fish and Game in 2001 established regulations that restrict the catch size of sheephead and the areas where these fish may be caught.

 Size restrictions on sheephead were fairly minimal before 1999 for both the recreational and commercial fisheries.
 But, in 1999, the California Department of Fish and Wildlife set the minimum catch size for the commercial fishery to 12 in (total length) and followed with the same size limit for the recreational fishery in 2001.
 To further decrease commercial harvest, the minimum commercial harvest size was increased to 13 in 2001 and the 10-fish recreational bag limit was reduced to five.
+In 2023, the recreational bag limit was further reduced to 2.